 Current situation

-Experts are currently advising pregnant women to be cautious and have regular check-ups.
+Experts are currently advising pregnant women to exercise caution and have regular check-ups.
 As many people are not informed about the dangers of fifth disease, education is particularly important.
 “Many patients, including those who work with children, know little about the disease,” says Nina Kimmich.